Stunningly impressive – and yet an insider tip

 Treat yourself with a pretty prelude to your visit to the temple by taking the Tōkyū Ōimachi line (東急大井町線 / とうきょうおおいまちせん) to Kuhonbutsu (don’t let them confuse you, if it’s sometimes also written “Kuhombutsu” (九品仏 / くほんぶつ).
 A few steps from the north exit of the station you’ll reach the crossing “Kuhonbutsu Ekimae” (九品仏駅前 / くほんぶつえきまえ).
 Cross it and get absorbed by the picturesque alley, the Jōshin-ji Sandō (浄真時参道 / じょうしんじさんどう), that brings you directly to the temple’s grounds.

 If you enter the temple’s compound via the south gate, you’ll soon pass those cute sculptures of Jizō which you can see above.
-Don’t get too much shocked, when you enter a small temple building on your right hand side, because this is home to a rather frightening religious manifestation.
+Don’t get too much shocked, when you enter a brand new temple building (2019) on your left hand side, because this is home to a rather frightening religious manifestation.
 It is the sculpture of a figure of the Japanese underworld.
 It is called “Sōzukaba” (葬頭河婆) – the “”old woman who strips clothes”.
 According to a popul tradition of the Japanese Buddhism, this scary old haggard lady is waiting at the river that separates the underworld from this world and is stripping the dead off their clothes.

 The spacious (120,000 sqm), very neat site on the compound of the former Okusawa Castle (奥沢城 / おくさわじょう) would certainly deserve to be overflown by masses of tourists.
 However, the fact that this is not the case, is nothing to be complained about, as it is this particular combination of grand dimensions and ruminant calmness that account for the charm of the Jōshin-ji.
 Have a walk in the park-like garden of the temple and allow yourself to be captured by the atmosphere of the location.
 You are going to ask yourself why you burdened yourself with exhausing city tours in Kyōto (of course, that doesn’t mean that I am of the opion the temples of the old imperial city had nothing to offer!).